slashback00/CS682/README.md

 ![image](https://github.com/slashback00/CS682_Autonomous_Drone/assets/69451310/0d4920f2-630b-4772-a035-44f4b59a34fb)

 ### QGroundcontrol
 QGroundControl (QGC) is an intuitive and powerful ground control station (GCS) for UAVs.
 The primary goal of QGC is ease of use for both first time and professional users.
-It provides full flight control and mission planning for any MAVLink enabled drone, and vehicle setup for both PX4 and ArduPilot powered UAVs.
+It provides full drone calibration and flight control diagnostics for any MAVLink enabled drone, and vehicle setup for both PX4 and ArduPilot powered UAVs.
 <img width="1680" alt="Screenshot_2023-10-25_at_16 22 09" src="https://github.com/slashback00/CS682_Autonomous_Drone/assets/69451310/e214fdb3-8b76-4063-8405-e3cb3547a823">